A general pressure equation based method for incompressible two-phase flows: Benchmarking with Literature

 The maximum (minimum) position of the lighter fluid (heavier fluid) is tracked with time and compared with Garoosi et al.~\cite{garoosi2022}.
 It is evident from figure \ref{fig_2D_RT_evolve_d} that the evolution of the interface position with time is in excellent agreement with the existing literature.

 Toutant~\cite{toutant2018} studied the effect of Mach number on the accuracy of single-phase flow simulations.
 The Mach number appearing in equation \eqref{eqn:gpe_nondim} is an artificial parameter in GPE.
 The choice of Ma is crucial to dictate the solver's accuracy and computational efficiency; hence, we study the effect of the Mach number for this problem.
 Figure \ref{fig_2D_RT_Ma} depicts the effect of Mach number for the proposed method, and in this study, the values considered are $0.01$, $0.05$, $0.1$ and $0.2$.
 It is apparent from figures \ref{fig_2D_RT_Ma_a} and \ref{fig_2D_RT_Ma_b} that for the case of $\text{Ma}=0.01 \text{ and Ma}=0.05$, the discrepancies in the interface topology are negligible, which is also evidenced quantitatively from figure \ref{fig_2D_RT_Ma_c}.
 However, for the case of $\text{Ma}=0.1$, minute oscillations can be seen in the interface evolution plot for a finite simulation time.
 Furthermore, although $\text{Ma}=0.2$ provides a spatially smooth interface shape, unphysical oscillations are predominantly observed in the time evolution plot, especially during the initial time instants.
 The oscillations are damped as time progresses.
-This phenomenon can be clearly seen in the supplementary video (\url{https://youtu.be/yGYXyYxYHn0}), wherein the entire two-phase system oscillates in the simulation for Ma=0.2.
-Clausen reports similar fluctuating nature of the plot for the case of single-phase flows using EDAC as the pressure transport equation~\cite{clausen2013}.
+Clausen reports a similar fluctuating nature of the plot for the case of single-phase flows using EDAC as the pressure transport equation~\cite{clausen2013}.